-4.1.
-Calling Board Meetings
+4.1 Calling Board Meetings

-- 4.1.1.
-Meetings of the Board of the ICB shall be held at regular intervals at such times and places as the ICB may determine. - 4.1.2.
-In normal circumstances, each member of the Board will be given not less than one month's notice in writing of any meeting to be held.
-However: - a) The Chair may call a meeting at any time by giving not less than 14 calendar days' notice in writing; - b) One third of the members of the Board may request the Chair to convene a meeting by notice in writing, specifying the matters which they wish to be considered at the meeting.
-If the Chair refuses, or fails, to call a meeting within seven calendar days of such a request being presented, the Board members signing the requisition may call a meeting by giving not less than 14 calendar days' notice in writing to all members of the Board specifying the matters to be considered at the meeting; - c) In emergency situations the Chair may call a meeting with two days' notice by setting out the reason for the urgency and the decision to be taken. - 4.1.3.
-A public notice of the time and place of meetings to be held in public and how to access the meeting shall be given by posting it at the offices of the ICB body and electronically at least three clear days before the meeting or, if the meeting is convened at shorter notice, then at the time it is convened. - 4.1.4.
-The agenda and papers for meetings to be held in public will be published electronically in advance of the meeting excluding, if thought fit, any item likely to be addressed in part of a meeting is not likely to be open to the public.
+- 4.1.1 Meetings of the Board of the ICB shall be held at regular intervals at such times and places as the ICB may determine. - 4.1.2 In normal circumstances, each member of the Board will be given not less than one month's notice in writing of any meeting to be held.
+However: - a) The Chair may call a meeting at any time by giving not less than 14 calendar days' notice in writing. - b) One third of the members of the Board may request the Chair to convene a meeting by notice in writing, specifying the matters which they wish to be considered at the meeting.
+If the Chair refuses, or fails, to call a meeting within seven calendar days of such a request being presented, the Board members signing the requisition may call a meeting by giving not less than 14 calendar days' notice in writing to all members of the Board specifying the matters to be considered at the meeting. - c) In emergency situations the Chair may call a meeting with two days' notice by setting out the reason for the urgency and the decision to be taken. - 4.1.3 A public notice of the time and place of meetings to be held in public and how to access the meeting shall be given by posting it at the offices of the ICB body and electronically at least three clear days before the meeting or, if the meeting is convened at shorter notice, then at the time it is convened. - 4.1.4 The agenda and papers for meetings to be held in public will be published electronically in advance of the meeting excluding, if thought fit, any item likely to be addressed in part of a meeting is not likely to be open to the public.

-4.2.
-Chair of a meeting
+4.2 Chair of a meeting

-- 4.2.1.
-The Chair of the ICB shall preside over meetings of the Board. - 4.2.2.
-If the Chair is absent, or is disqualified from participating by a conflict of interest, the Vice Chair, if present, shall preside. - 4.2.3.
-The Board shall appoint a Chair to all committees and subcommittees that it has established.
-The appointed committee or subcommittee Chair will preside over the relevant meeting.
-Terms of
+- 4.2.1 The Chair of the ICB shall preside over meetings of the Board. - 4.2.2 If the Chair is absent, or is disqualified from participating by a conflict of interest, the Deputy Chair shall preside over meetings in the Chair's stead - 4.2.3 If both the Chair and Deputy Chair are absent or disqualified from participating by a Conflict of interest the assembled voting members of the Board may appoint one of their number to act as a temporary Deputy for the purpose of chairing the meeting.

-Reference for committees and sub-committees will specify arrangements for occasions when the appointed Chair is absent.
+4.2.4 The Board shall appoint a Chair to all committees and sub- committees that it has established.
+The appointed committee or sub- committee Chair will preside over the relevant meeting.
+Terms of Reference for committees and sub-committees will specify arrangements for occasions when the appointed Chair is absent.

-4.3.
-Agenda, supporting papers and business to be transacted
+4.3 Agenda, supporting papers and business to be transacted

-- 4.3.1.
-The agenda for each meeting will be drawn up and agreed by the Chair of the meeting. - 4.3.2.
-Except where the emergency provisions apply, supporting papers for all items must be submitted at least seven calendar days before the meeting takes place.
-The agenda and supporting papers will be circulated to all members of the Board at least five calendar days before the meeting. - 4.3.3.
-Agendas and papers for meetings open to the public, including details about meeting dates, times and venues, will be published on the ICB's website (www.southwestlondon.nhs.uk).
+- 4.3.1 The agenda for each meeting will be drawn up and agreed by the Chair of the meeting. - 4.3.2 Except where the emergency provisions apply, supporting papers for all items must be submitted at least seven calendar days before the meeting takes place.
+The agenda and supporting papers will be circulated to all members of the Board at least five calendar days before the meeting. - 4.3.3 Agendas and papers for meetings open to the public, including details about meeting dates, times and venues, will be published on the ICB's website (www.southwestlondon.nhs.uk).

-4.4.
-Petitions
+4.4 Petitions